-Automated consistent code formatting makes code more readable and understandable for developers, whether working on their own code or when cooperating with colleagues.
+Automated consistent code formatting makes code more readable and understandable for developers, both when working on their own code and when they’re cooperating with colleagues.

 Sigasi’s formatter is context-based and tries to respect the author’s style.
-So depending on your source style, the formatter might make different choices.
+So depending on your source style, the formatter will make different choices.

-One example of this is the decision to format a conditional signal assignment on one or more lines.
-Sigasi decides based on the position of the first else keyword.
+For example, Sigasi decides whether to format a conditional signal assignment on one or multiple lines based on the position of the first else keyword.

 If you put the else keyword on the first line, the formatter will keep everything on one line.
 If you put the else keyword on a new line, the formatter will use multiple lines for the assignment.